The Mystery of Edwin Drood

 The Mystery of Edwin Drood is a novel by English author Charles Dickens, originally published in 1870.
-His final novel, it was left unfinished when he died.
+It was his final novel and was left unfinished when he died.

 Though the novel is named after the character Edwin Drood, it focuses more on Drood's uncle, John Jasper, a precentor, choirmaster and opium addict, who lusts after his pupil, Rosa Bud.
 Miss Bud, Edwin Drood's fiancée, has also caught the eye of the high-spirited and hot-tempered Neville Landless.
 Landless and Edwin Drood take an instant dislike to each other.
 Later Drood disappears under mysterious circumstances.
 The story is set in Cloisterham, a lightly disguised Rochester.

 At the death of Dickens on 9 June 1870, the novel was left unfinished in his writing desk, only six of a planned twelve instalments having been written.
-He left no detailed plan for the remaining instalments or solution to the novel's mystery, and many later adaptations and continuations by other writers have attempted to complete the story.
+He left no detailed plan for the remaining installments or solution to the novel's mystery, and many later adaptations and continuations by other writers have attempted to complete the story.